 Since then, fake news has become part of our lives far more than it was.

-By definition, the fake news is fake information masquerading as regular news.
+By definition, fake news is false information that is masquerading as a regular news.
 It is something similar to propaganda because they distort the truth to gain in emotional persuasiveness.

 But the incentives behind fake news are not just political.
 Many artists of fake stories try to make money with distributed content designed to win a big audience.